dsshafer/OpenVBX-Plugin-PagerDuty/README.md

 OpenVBX-Plugin-PagerDuty
 ========================

-OpenVBX plugin to create PagerDuty incidents based on voice recordings and SMS messages
+PagerDuty plugin for OpenVBX

+* Route incoming calls based on a PagerDuty on-call schedule
+* Trigger new PagerDuty incidents when a voicemail message is recorded